I think the best way to introduce the concept of a blog comment policy is to remind you that my favorite word is No.

 If a comment follows your rules, you’ll approve it.
 If it doesn’t, you can swiftly delete it and move on to more important work.

-It’s easy to put together a basic comment policy to display on your website.
+It doesn’t take too long to put together a simple blog comment policy to display on your website.

-Like your business’s terms of service and payment policy, the page can evolve over time, so don’t worry if you need to expand it later.
+Like your business’s terms of service and payment policy that you establish when you learn how to become a freelance writer, the page can evolve over time, so don’t worry if you need to expand it later.

 Check out the four categories below to help you write the first draft of your comment policy.
-Then, get it ready and published on your website by a specific deadline.
+Then, after a little content editing, it should be ready to publish on your website.

 1. The purpose of your comment policy